-Milia are tiny white bumps or small cysts on the skin that are almost always seen in newborn babies.
+Milia are tiny white bumps or small cysts on the skin.
+They are almost always seen in newborn babies.

 Milia occur when dead skin becomes trapped in small pockets at the surface of the skin or mouth.
 They are common in newborn infants.

 Adults may develop milia on the face.
 The bumps and cysts also occur on parts of the body that are swollen (inflamed) or injured.
-Irritation of the skin by rough sheets or clothing may cause mild reddening around the bump, but the middle stays white.
+Rough sheets or clothing may irritate the skin and mild reddening around the bump.
+The middle of the bump will stay white.

-Irritated milia are sometimes incorrectly called "baby acne," although it is not actually a form of acne.
+Irritated milia are sometimes called "baby acne."
+This is incorrect since milia are not a true from of acne.

-- Whitish, pearly bump on gums or roof of mouth (they sometimes look like teeth coming through the gums)
+- Whitish, pearly bump on gums or roof of mouth (they may look like teeth coming through the gums)

 In children, no treatment is needed.
-Skin changes on the face or cysts in the mouth usually disappear after the first few weeks of life without treatment, and without any lasting effects.
+Skin changes on the face or cysts in the mouth often go away after the first few weeks of life without treatment.
+There are no lasting effects.

-A doctor may remove milia in adults who want to improve their appearance.
+Adults may have milia removed to improve their appearance.

 There is no known prevention.

-Morelli JG.
+Martin KL.
 Diseases of the neonate.
-In: Kliegman RM, Behrman RE, Jenson HB, Stanton BF, eds.
+In: Kliegman RM, Stanton BF, St. Geme JW, Schor NF, eds.
 Nelson Textbook of Pediatrics.
-18th ed.
-Philadelphia, Pa: Saunders Elsevier;2007:chap 646.
+20th ed.
+Philadelphia, PA: Elsevier; 2016:chap 647.

 The information provided herein should not be used during any medical emergency or for the diagnosis or treatment of any medical condition.
 A licensed medical professional should be consulted for diagnosis and treatment of any and all medical conditions.
 Call 911 for all medical emergencies.
 Links to other sites are provided for information only -- they do not constitute endorsements of those other sites. © 1997- 2013 A.D.A.M., Inc. Any duplication or distribution of the information contained herein is strictly prohibited.